Skip to main content

 </array>

-You'll need to declare permissions in your manifest, and then implement a foreground service to keep location updates alive.
+Declare permissions in your manifest and implement a foreground service to keep location updates alive.

-Make sure you include the necessary permissions and service declarations in your AndroidManifest.xml.
+Include the necessary permissions and service declarations in your AndroidManifest.xml:

 <uses-permission android:name="android.permission.ACCESS_BACKGROUND_LOCATION" />